moby/moby/docs/sources/reference/builder.md

 > with the JSON array format.

 > **Note**:
-> The *exec* form is parsed as a JSON array, which means that
+> The *exec* notation is parsed as a JSON array, which means that
 > you must use double-quotes (") around words not single-quotes (').

 > **Note**:
-> Unlike the *shell* form, the *exec* form does not invoke a command shell.
+> Unlike the *shell* notation, the *exec* notation does not invoke a command
-> This means that normal shell processing does not happen.
+> shell.
+This means that normal shell processing does not happen.
 For example,
 > `CMD [ "echo", "$HOME" ]` will not do variable substitution on `$HOME`.
-> If you want shell processing then either use the *shell* form or execute
+> If you want shell processing then either use the *shell* notation or execute
 > a shell directly, for example: `CMD [ "sh", "-c", "echo", "$HOME" ]`.

 When used in the shell or exec formats, the `CMD` instruction sets the command to be executed when running the image.

-If you use the *shell* form of the `CMD`, then the `<command>` will execute in `/bin/sh -c`:
+If you use the *shell* notation of the `CMD`, then the `<command>` will execute in `/bin/sh -c`:

     FROM ubuntu
     CMD echo "This is a test." | wc -

 If you want to **run your** `<command>` **without a shell** then you must express the command as a JSON array and give the full path to the executable.
-**This array form is the preferred format of `CMD`.** Any additional parameters must be individually expressed as strings in the array:
+**This array notation is the preferred format of `CMD`.** Any additional parameters must be individually expressed as strings in the array:

     FROM ubuntu
     CMD ["/usr/bin/wc","--help"]